privacyguides/privacyguides.org/docs/email.en.md

         - [:pg-f-droid: F-Droid](https://f-droid.org/en/packages/io.simplelogin.android.fdroid/)
         - [:fontawesome-brands-github: Source](https://github.com/simple-login)

 SimpleLogin [is owned by ProtonMail](https://protonmail.com/blog/proton-and-simplelogin-join-forces/) as of April 8, 2022.
-If you use ProtonMail for your primary mailbox, this makes SimpleLogin a great choice, because you now only have to trust a single email provider, and SimpleLogin will be more closely integrated with ProtonMail's offerings in the future.
-However, SimpleLogin continues to support forwarding to any provider, not ProtonMail exclusively.
+If you use ProtonMail for your primary mailbox, this makes SimpleLogin a great choice: you now only have to trust a single email provider and SimpleLogin will be more tightly integrated with ProtonMail's offerings in the future.
+Nonetheless, SimpleLogin continues to support forwarding to any email provider of your chosing.

-Free features:
+Notable free features:

 - [x] 15 Shared Aliases
 - [x] Unlimited Replies